qlik-oss/core-website/README.md

 - _How do I get my data into my solution?_
 - _How do I decide when it is time to scale up or down the number of running QIX Engine instances?_

-More information on recipes is provided in [RECIPES.md](./docs/recipes/RECIPES.md).
+More information on recipes is provided in [Recipes Overview](./docs/recipes-overview.md) section.

 ### Core Components